What is 10DLC and Why Does it Matter?

 10 DLC Numbers and Messaging

-Every day we’re seeing new creative ways that companies are making use of A2P messaging to connect with people.
+Every day, we’re seeing creative ways that companies make use of A2P messaging to connect with people.
 A2P, or “application to person,” is an industry term used to reference sending text messages to individuals programmatically from computers.
-You’ve likely received an A2P text message if you’ve ever gotten a marketing text or an SMS reminder from your doctor’s office.
+If you’ve ever received a marketing text or an auto text message reminder from your doctor’s office, it was likely an A2P text message.

-While use cases have been constantly growing and evolving, one thing that was slower to evolve was the messaging services that supported them.
+While use cases have consistently grown and evolved, there has been a slower evolution with the messaging services that support them.
 That changed with the introduction of 10DLC messaging.

 What is 10DLC?

-When the first version of 10-digit A2P messaging came out many years ago, it was only designed for very low throughput and simple one-on-one communications.
-As use cases for business text messaging and SMS marketing have grown, so has the demand for these messaging services that haven’t been able to keep up.
-So, 10 DLC SMS is the next generation of A2P text messaging that addresses this specific need.
+When the first version of 10-digit A2P messaging came out many years ago, it was only designed for very low throughput and one-on-one communications.
+As use cases for business text messaging and SMS marketing have grown, so has the demand for these messaging services.
+10 DLC SMS is the next generation of A2P text messaging that addresses this specific need.

 Why 10DLC?

-There are several reasons why the messaging industry has decided to create 10DLC SMS but it really comes down to a few specific things… messaging volume, accountability, and new business opportunities.
-Let’s go deeper and explore each.
+There are several reasons why the messaging industry decided to create 10DLC SMS, but it really comes down to a few specific things: messaging volume, accountability, and new business opportunities.

-Currently, there are just a few options for sending A2P text messages.
+Currently, there are only a few options other than 10DLC for sending A2P text messages.
 You can either use standard long codes, toll-free long codes, or short codes.
 Each has its pros and cons.

 Short codes are five or six-digit numbers that support extremely high-volume messaging and are used primarily for SMS marketing and mass text alerts.
-With short codes you can send millions of text messages per day at rates up to 500 per second.
+With short codes, you can send millions of text messages per day at rates up to 500 per second.
 They can be quite expensive and range anywhere from $850 to $1,500 per month just for the number.
-Up until this point, short codes are the only A2P messaging channel that supports large text blasts.
-They require a formal application process, an 8- to 12-week waiting period, and also do not support phone calls.
+Until the introduction of 10DLC numbers, short codes were the only A2P messaging channel that supported large text blasts.
+They require a formal application process, a 6-to-10-week waiting period, and they do not support phone calls.

 Toll-free long codes are standard toll-free phone numbers that support text messaging and phone calls.
-While they are an alternative for some businesses that cannot foot the bill for their own short code, they can only send at a rate of 3 messages per second and support sending of a few thousand texts per day.
+While they are an alternative for some businesses that cannot foot the bill for their own short code, they only send at a rate of 3 messages per second and are limited to a few thousand texts per day.

-So after a quick review of these three options for sending A2P messaging, it’s obvious that there isn’t an affordable solution for sending mass quantities of text messages.
-Short codes are great but with the monthly cost for just the number alone, it’s not feasible for many businesses.
-Additionally, they don’t support voice so phone calls are out of the question.
-10DLC text messaging will soon become the fourth option for A2P messaging.
+When comparing 10DLC vs short code, toll-free, and local long codes for sending A2P messaging, 10DLC is the most affordable solution for sending mass quantities of text messages.
+Short codes are great, but with the monthly cost for the number alone, it’s not feasible for many businesses.
+Additionally, they don’t support voice, so phone calls are out of the question.
+As a result, 10DLC text messaging is the top choice for A2P messaging.

-While there is still a lot of speculation around what these 10 DLC numbers will actually be capable of, we know that they are intended to support a medium to high volume rate of sending that is between that of toll-free numbers and short codes.
-Early discussions with carriers and other industry leaders have indicated that 10DLCs should be capable of sending around 100,000 text messages per month with a send rate of between 5 and 15 text messages per second.
-Additionally, their costs per month are expected to be on par with standard long codes which are normally between $1 and $2.
+10 DLC numbers were created to support a medium-to-high volume rate of sending that is between toll-free numbers and short codes.
+Discussions with carriers and other industry leaders indicate that 10DLCs should be capable of sending around 100,000 text messages per month with a send rate of between ~10 text messages per second.
+Additionally, the cost per month is approximately $10.

 Accountability

-While this has worked for years and continues to do so, there’s an inherent problem that the carriers see with shared short codes.
-If someone is sending spam, or violating their guidelines, it becomes much more difficult to identify who’s at fault.
-Furthermore, in order to shut them down, they have to shut the entire short code down which would terminate thousands of other innocent text programs that are likely playing by the rules.
+While this worked for years, there was an inherent problem that the carriers experienced with shared short codes.
+If someone was sending spam or violating their guidelines, it was much more difficult to identify who was at fault.
+Furthermore, in order to shut them down, they had to shut the entire short code down, which would terminate thousands of other innocent text programs.

-10DLCs SMS aims to solve this specific issue as each business or organization would have its own dedicated number.
+10DLC SMS aimed to solve this specific issue as each business or organization would have its own dedicated number.
 At just a few dollars per month and the ability to send high volumes of numbers, these commercial long codes are the perfect solution to message volume and accountability issues.

 Cellular carriers are in the business of making money.
-Anyone who works in the mobile messaging space with any business intelligence can see the gaping hole of opportunity that lies between toll-free numbers and short codes.
-Businesses need to send messages at scale.
-Currently, they have very limited options.
-The product opportunity is as clear as day.
+Anyone who worked in the mobile messaging space could see the gaping hole of opportunity between toll-free numbers and short codes.
+Before 10DLC, businesses had very limited options for sending messages at scale.

 Features of 10DLC Numbers

-Now that we understand what 10 DLC is, why the messaging industry is working to build it out, and the entire backstory, let’s take a closer look at what features and functionality we can expect to see with this new messaging channel.
+Now that you know what 10 DLC is, let’s look at the features and functionality you can expect with this messaging channel.

 Higher messaging throughput

-With the new 10DLC numbers, we can expect to see much higher messaging throughput than we currently get on either local or toll-free long codes.
-While we know it won’t have the same capabilities as short codes regarding send rates, we do believe that it will satisfy most business needs as far as mass text messaging.
+With 10DLC numbers, you can expect much higher messaging throughput than on either local or toll-free long codes.
+It doesn’t have the same capabilities as short codes, but it will satisfy most business needs for mass text messaging.

 Lower costs

-As stated before, 10DLC numbers, should be relatively low in cost compared to short codes and run only a few dollars per month per number.
-This one is not chiseled in stone yet, however.
-As far as the cost per message, it will be more expensive than standard long code messaging but it won’t be any more than the cost per message when sending with short codes.
+As stated before, 10DLC numbers are relatively low in cost compared to short codes and run only a few dollars per month per number.
+As far as the cost per message, it is more expensive than standard long code messaging but not for sending with short codes.

 A dedicated line

-The new 10DLC text messaging solution will offer people the ability to have dedicated numbers.
+The new 10DLC text messaging solution offers people the ability to have dedicated numbers.
 Again, this is pretty much due to their low cost.
-This will be a large plus however for those who want strict control of what types of messages are being sent with the number they use.
+This is essential for those who want strict control of the messages being sent by their phone number.
 One bad apple can’t spoil the bunch.
-Additionally, businesses will be able to provision their landlines as 10DLC numbers so that they can send and receive text messages with their existing numbers.
+Additionally, businesses can provision their landlines as 10DLC numbers so that they can send and receive text messages with their existing numbers.

 Voice-enabled

-Aside from the messaging functionality and unlike short codes, the new 10DLC numbers are confirmed to support voice as well.
-This will allow you to send and receive text messages on the same number that people can simply pick up the phone and dial.
-This will help to create a much more cohesive experience for consumers who are interacting with their favorite businesses and brands.
+Unlike short codes, 10DLC numbers are confirmed to support voice as well.
+This allows you to send and receive text messages on the same number that people dial.
+This creates a much more cohesive experience for consumers who are interacting with their favorite businesses and brands.